Most Commonly Asked Questions

-If you have a normal pregnancy your scheduled visits will be monthly until 30 weeks, then every 2 weeks until 36 weeks, then weekly until delivery.
-At each visit we will record your weight and blood pressure, check your urine, listen to the baby’s heartbeat and assess the baby’s growth.
+If you have a normal pregnancy, your scheduled visits will be monthly until 30 weeks, then every 2 weeks until 36 weeks, then weekly until delivery.
+At each visit, we will record your weight and blood pressure, check your urine, listen to the baby’s heartbeat, and assess the baby’s growth.

-We do our best to be on time but occasionally the doctor is delayed due to unpredictable events.
+We do our best to be on time, but occasionally the doctor is delayed due to unpredictable events.
 Bring a book to your appointments, as we cannot predict when this may happen.
 We will do our best to inform you of the delay if there is one.

 Some appointments will include specific events as follows:

 1st Visit from last period.
 A pelvic exam and pap smear will be done as well as tests for vaginal infection.
-A standard panel of blood tests will be done to check your blood type, blood count, immunity to Rubella, as well as tests for exposure to HIV, hepatitis, and syphilis.
+A standard panel of blood tests will be done to check your blood type, blood count, and immunity to Rubella, as well as tests for exposure to HIV, hepatitis, and syphilis.
 An ultrasound will be done to confirm your due date and check for viability.
 First trimester screening for Down’s syndrome and other chromosomal abnormalities will be offered.

-The test for recessive genetic diseases will be offered and a sample will be collected.
+The test for recessive genetic diseases will be offered, and a sample will be collected.
 Other necessary tests based on your individual health assessment will be done.

 What medications can I take?

 Please refer to our medication list at the end of this document to see safe choices for medications in pregnancy.
 If you need a medication that is not on the list, please email us during business hours for advice.